 Quito has been awarded (again) as “South America’s Leading Destination” at the World Travel Awards for a reason.
-The city has a lot to offer and I will tell you all about my favourite places in Quito, things you need to do in Quito and people you should meet.
+The city has a lot to offer and I will tell you all about my favorite things to do in Quito and people you should meet.
 You’re not sure if you know enough about Quito to already plan a trip?
 No worries, I’ve prepared something for you: “Things you need to know about Quito“.
 Okay and now let’s get into details.

 Things to do in Quito